This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Health conditions which cause changes in your blood pressure, vision, muscle strength and coordination may increase your risk for falls.
+Fall prevention includes ways to make your home and other areas safer.
+It also includes ways you can move more carefully to prevent a fall.
+Health conditions that cause changes in your blood pressure, vision, or muscle strength and coordination may increase your risk for falls.
 Medicines may also increase your risk for falls if they make you dizzy, weak, or sleepy.

 Fall prevention tips: